 I do love data and having a website (or using social media) is so much than just creating an online presence and waiting for the business to roll in.
 Yes, you should have a main Google Analytics account and dashboard (and regularly check to how your site is performing) but using a Google Analytics widget on your WordPress dashboard gives you a quick picture on your WordPress dashboard to show what’s happening and this may alert you to an important trend on your site.

-Would you like to find out more about what we do?
+Would you like to find out more about what I do?

 If you’d like to dicuss anything further, then why not get in touch and we can have a chat.